Jason Kander: Awards

 On April 19, 2018, Kander was honored for his commitment to integrity in government with the James C. Kirkpatrick Excellence in Governance Award by the student government association at the University of Central Missouri.
 At the ceremony, he encouraged the audience to remain confident in the promise of America and to serve wherever they find the opportunity.

 On May 8, 2023, Kander received the Truman Foundation's Good Neighbor Award.
 Previous honorees include Supreme Court justices, top journalists, humanitarians, and even U.S. presidents.

 On May 19, 2023, Georgetown University bestowed upon Kander an honorary doctorate in humane letters in conjunction with his delivery of that year's commencement address.

 Personal life and family

 Kander married his high school sweetheart, entrepreneur and author Diana Kander (née Kagan) in 2003.
 Diana and her family emigrated from Odesa in the Soviet Union in 1989.
-The couple has one son named True, who was born in September 2013, and one daughter named Bella, who was born in September 2020.
+The couple has one son, who was born in September 2013, and one daughter, who was born in September 2020.

 Kander is the grand-nephew of musical composer John Kander, whose best-known works include Cabaret and Chicago.
-He is a distant relative of Lizzie Black Kander, author of The Settlement Cookbook.
+He is a distant relative of Lizzie Black Kander, author of The Settlement Cook Book.
 He is an avid fan of the Kansas City Royals.

 Kander also plays centerfield for the Kansas City Hustlers of the National Men's Adult Baseball League.